Christoph16478/iq/iq_java.md

 ----

 **How does the size of ArrayList grow dynamically?
-And also state how it is implemented internally.**
+And also state how it is implemented internally?**

 __ArrayList is implemented in such a way that it can grow dynamically.
 We don't need to specify the size of ArrayList.
 For adding the values in it, the methodology it uses is__